Tpenland08/Tpenland08/README.md

 ### Hi there 👋
 I'm a high school student just messing around with stuff for now.
-- 🔭 I’m currently working on an interpreter for Graphical Brainfk.
+- 🔭 I’m not currently working on anything.
 - 📚 I have experience with Linux (most distros), programming (C++ & C, HTML & CSS, shell, and more, although I grasp programming concepts very well), and computer hardware.
 - 🧠 I'm interested in the above, as well as pixel art, cybersecurity, networking, video games, and math/numbers/data.
 - 🙏 I’m able to collaborate on just about anything I find interesting, email me.